cs50/cs50.readthedocs.io/library/python.rst

 .. function:: cs50.get_int(prompt)

-    :param prompt: the :type:`str` with which to prompt the user for input
+    :param prompt: the :py:class:`str` with which to prompt the user for input

-    :returns: the :type:`int` equivalent to the line read from stdin, or `None` on error
+    :returns: the :py:class:`int` equivalent to the line read from stdin, or `None` on error

-    Prompts user for a line of text from standard input and returns the equivalent :type:`int`;
+    Prompts user for a line of text from standard input and returns the equivalent :py:class:`int`;
     if text does not represent an integer, user is reprompted.

     Example usage::